bitcoincore-dev/bitcoin-2001-863168-294116-d812cf1189/doc/build-osx.md

 ### 3. Deploy (optional)

-You can also create a  `.dmg` containing the `.app` bundle by running the following command:
+You can also create a  `.zip` containing the `.app` bundle by running the following command:

 ``` bash
 make deploy